Pteratato/Oasis/Oasis_CH02.md

 “What a lovely texture!”
 One said, hobbling over to stroke the shimmering red cloth.
 “Not many stains, ah, what a find, what a find.”

-“Thanks, *sitva Nani*,” Brimwylf returned, his black-tipped tail wagging a little at the praise.
+“Thanks, *sitva Nani*,” Brimjrar returned, his black-tipped tail wagging a little at the praise.
 “I can’t believe what the city folk throw out!”

 He ran a hand - slightly padded like those of his animal kin - through his shaggy black hair, his fur-tipped ears folding back.
 He stuck out his chin and in a deep, theatrical voice accented in the way of the Octavians, said, “Oy, butler.
 Ho, butler!
 See this sheet here?
 There’s a bit of a stain - yes, yes, I know I’ve just bought it.
 What’s that?
 A washing?
 Oh, no, that won’t be necessary, just throw it out.”